dragonxu/iec104-north-plugin/README.rst

 Or

-2) Add the service from the web API:
+2) Add the service from the web GUI:

- - On the web API, go to the North tab
+ - On the web GUI, go to the North tab
  - Click on "Add +"
  - Select iec104 and give it a name, then click on "Next"
  - Change the default settings to your settings, then click on "Next"